 The 9-1-1 Police Dispatch Training Program is designed to provide you with the knowledge and skills to become a 9-1-1 Police Dispatcher.
-The Training Program consists of seven phases and takes approximately 9-12 months to complete.
+The Training Program consists of two parts: Call Taking and Dispatching.
+During training, you will receive a full-time salary and benefits.
+The training takes approximately 9-12 months to complete.

 Pacific Region Training Centre (PRTC)